turbokongen/hass-AMS/README.md

 Custom component reading AMS through MBus adapter into HomeAssistant Supports the new energy dashboard in Home-Assistant.

+If it does not decode your data, please submit a ticket, and I will try to make a parser for your meter.

 Works with the following swedish and norwegian meters:

 Kamstrup: